 System Overview

-General descriptionDescribe in a succinct manner the system.
+General description

+The electronic Artificial Urinary Sphincter (eAUS) is composed of 3 sub-systems, the Clinician Programmer (CP), the Control Unit (CU) and the Patient Remote Control (PRC).
+The CP is a tool for the Surgical Team to communicate with the implanted CU through a PRC.

-STThe PRC has several purposes in the eAUS.
+The PRC has several purposes in the eAUS.
 It can be used as a standalone controlling device (standalone mode): its purpose is then to enable the patient to open the cuff on demand, to report alarms of the CU and to activate/deactivate the CU if required.
 Used in combination with the CP, it plays the role of communication gateway between CP and CU (managed mode).
 It communicates with Bluetooth for PRC and CP link and with a specific medical radio protocol for PRC and CU link.

-four3VoidingBaseline

-Laying down emote Control (GR)used and patient Finally, the CU is the part implanted into the patient..1Describe in a succinct manner sub-system.
+For eAUS-Gen1, four variations of the PRC are possible (all have a different “main purpose”):

+3 types of PRC for the patient:

+Voiding PRC (main purpose: urinate, presented above)

+Baseline PRC (main purpose: adapt urethral compression when getting up)

+Laying down (main purpose: adapt urethral compression when lying down)

+1 type of remote control for the clinical team:

+Generic Remote Control (GRC) (main purpose: used for implantation and patient follow-ups)

+Finally, the CU is the part implanted into the patient.
+It is mainly composed of two distinct parts, a casing with the control components (radio, electronic board, pump, pressure etc.) and an occlusive cuff (OC) with isotonic fluid inside.
+The overall system purpose is to adjust the fluid pressure inside the cuff in order to compress the patient urethra thus acting as an artificial sphincter.
+Radio is used for external communication purposes.

+Figure 1: eAUS-Gen1 active devices overview

+CU System Lifecycle